 Let’s now take a venture down Taylor Road of East Cleveland, about 4 miles from Case University.
-This hill of a road just off of Euclid Avenue once housed one of Cleveland’s great space observatories and schools; The Case School of Applied Science, or better known as ‘The Warner & Swasey Observatory.”
+This road just off of Euclid Avenue once housed Cleveland’s amazing space observatory and school; The Case School of Applied Science, or better known as ‘The Warner & Swasey Observatory.”

-Built in 1919 by Worchester R. Warner and Ambrose Swasey and donated to Case in 1920, the observatory which sat atop the hill looking out over a once thriving city housed a 9.5-inch refractor (currently known as ‘the rooftop telescope’) which it seems to be very popular and known for.
+The structure was built in 1919 by Worchester R. Warner and Ambrose Swasey and donated to Case in 1920.
+The observatory, which sits atop the hill looking out over the city housed a 9.5-inch refractor (currently known as ‘the rooftop telescope’) which it seems to be very popular and known for.
 This building, designed by Walker and Weeks came to house several more telescopes in later years as well as other instruments and sections such as the 24-inch Burrell Schmidt telescope, a transit room, a darkroom, bedroom and an office, along with an astronomical library and public lecture hall.
 Due to a rising of light pollution in Cleveland during the 1950’s, the study of our skies was made far more difficult leading to the creation of a new station which was built in Geauga County’s Montville Township.
 This station, named after Jason John Nassau initially operated the Burrell Schmidt Telescope, which was later moved to Kitt Peak National Observatory.
 In order to compensate for this movement, a 36-inch Cassegrain parabolic reflector was designed and installed at the Taylor Road location.

 1978 rolled around and the Astronomy Department of Case Western Reserve University made a deal with Association of Universities for Research in Astronomy (AURA) to build a newer observatory at Kitt Peak to house the Burrell Schmidt.
 In May of 1979 the telescope was moved from Ohio to Arizona, and quickly following in 1980 the 36-inch was moved from the Taylor Road location to the Nassau Station.
 No further astronomical work was to be done within the Taylor Road location leading to its faculty and resources being moved to the main campus of Case Western Reserve University in 1982.
 The Taylor road facility was soon after sold in 1983 and left abandoned, as a host to decay until some time in 2005 when it was bought by a couple to be converted into a residence.
-These plans were put to a halt when the new owner was convicted of mortgage fraud and sent to prison in 2007 but other sources say this had connections with a drug dealer.
+These plans were put to a halt when the new owner was convicted of mortgage fraud and sent to prison in 2007.

 The 9.5-inch refractor is now operated at the university’s University Circle campus, and the Burrell, at Kitt Peak National Observatory in Arizona.
 There have been important contributions to astronomical research made with these previously stated telescopes.
 A couple of exampled being as follows: